 Pokémon Theme Song

-Whereas it technically isn’t an anime song as it is for the English version of Pokémon‘s anime, the song must be included for nostalgia and popularity purposes.
-The song itself is a pop-rock song with a fast pace and catchy lyrics.
+While not technically an anime song as it is for the English version of Pokémon‘s anime, the song must be included for nostalgia and popularity purposes.
+The song itself is a pop-rock effort with a fast pace and catchy lyrics.
 It incorporates the franchises’ tagline “gotta catch ’em all” within its early 90s sound.
-The song defined a generation, and is one of the most recognized sounds among younger people along with the Star Wars and Simpsons theme songs!

 Cowboy Bebop